Not sure how to make the most of your duck? Here's some recipes for various cuts to get you inspired.

 1 imported bay leaf, crumbled

-1 sprig of fresh thyme, chopped (or a pinch of dry thyme)
+1 sprig fresh thyme, chopped (or a pinch of dry thyme)

 6 cups rendered duck fat

-- Cure the ducks: rinse the duck wings and dry thoroughly.
-In a large bowl, toss the duck with the salt, shallots, chopped garlic, parsley, peppercorns, bay leaf, and thyme.
+1. Cure the duck: rinse the duck wings and dry thoroughly.
+In a large bowl, toss the duck with the salt, shallots, garlic, parsley, peppercorns, bay leaf, and thyme.
 Cover and refrigerate for 18 to 24 hours.
-Plan carefully because longer bringing will cause your confit to be overly salty.
+Plan carefully because longer brining will cause your confit to be overly salty.

-- Rinse the marinated duck wings under running water to rinse off the salt and seasonings.
+2. Rinse the marinated duck wings under running water to rinse off the salt and seasonings.
 Drain briefly; it is not necessary to dry completely.
-Place the rendered duck fat in a large, very heavy pot, such as stoneware crock or enamelled cast iron casserole, and melt over low heat.
+Place the rendered duck fat in a large, very heavy pot - such as stoneware crock or enamelled cast iron casserole - and melt over low heat.

-- Heat the fat, uncovered, over moderate heat until a few bubbles rise to the surface, skimming off the the foam that rises to the top.
-Let bubble slowly for 5 or 10 minutes, or until any sputtering stops and the surface of the fat is clear.
+6. Heat the fat, uncovered, over moderate heat until a few bubbles rise to the surface, skimming off the foam that rises to the top.
+Let bubble slowly for 5 to 10 minutes, or until any sputtering stops and the surface of the fat is clear.
 Watch very carefully and reduce the heat if necessary to avoid burning or smoking; fat that reaches the smoking point will be ruined for reuse.

-We don't remove the neck or any of the fat of our whole ducks - so the first thing you should do is take all the skin and fat off the neck and the fat around the entry to the cavity and keep it for rendering - duck fat potatoes!
+We don't remove the neck or any of the fat from our whole ducks, so the first thing you should do is take all the skin and fat off the neck and the fat around the entry to the cavity and keep it for rendering - duck fat potatoes!

-- Stuff the cavity with garlic, thyme, rosemary (any herb you like really), etc. Duck pairs very well with fruit generally so also include a fruit in the stuffing - perhaps prunes at the moment - but when the season is right you could try cherries or peaches.
+Stuff the cavity with garlic, thyme, rosemary, or any herb you like really.
+Duck pairs very well with fruit generally so also include a fruit in the stuffing - perhaps choosing a seasonal favourite: prunes in winter, or cherries or peaches in summer.

-- Place in oven and roast until golden brown - about 1 hour 20 mintues.
+Place in oven and roast until golden brown - about 1 hour 20 minutes.